 VOICE RECORDING IN LANGUAGE LEARNING - A POTENTIAL METHOD TO STAMP OUT PERMANENT ERROR PATTERNS AND NEGATIVE LANGUAGE TRANSFER

-I plan to write about fossilization in second language acquisition in my next post.
-In a nutshell, fossilization refers to the end-state of second language acquisition.
+The phenomenon known as fossilization refers to the end-state of second language acquisition.
 This end-state stops some way short of native-like production of the second language.

 The fossilization process is characterised by persistent lexical and grammatical errors.
-No matter how many times the teacher corrects students, be it verbally or in written form, they continue to make the same errors.
+No matter how many times the teacher corrects students, be it verbally or in written form, language learners continue to make the same errors.
 Moreover, gap fill exercises to practice grammar points have no effect on reversing the never-ending barrage of spoken errors.

 WHY MIGHT POLISH LEARNERS OF ENGLISH BENEFIT FROM VOICE RECORDING?